RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 ## Redis Client Support

-Just like all-RAM databases, RF is compatible with existing Redis applications.
+Just like all-RAM databases, RoF is compatible with existing Redis applications.
 Databases that employ RoF are identical to all-RAM Redis Enterprise Software databases in characteristics and features.